Wrestling

 Genesis 33:18-20, Jasher 33:1-2, Jubilees 30:1

-And in the 1st year of the 6th week in the 4th month Jacob went away from the borders of the land, and he came to the land of Shalem, that is the city of Shechem, which is in the land of Canaan, and he pitched his tent and rested in front of the city.
+In the 1st year of the 6th week, in the 4th month, Jacob left the border of the land and came to Shalem, the city of Shechem in the land of Canaan.
+He pitched his tent and rested outside the city.

-And he bought a parcel of a field, where he had spread his tent, at the hand of the children of Hamor, Shechem’s father, for 100 pieces of money (5 shekels).
-And he erected there an altar, and called it EleloheIsrael.
+He bought a piece of the field where he had set up his tent from the sons of Hamor, Shechem’s father, for 100 pieces of silver (5 shekels).
+There he built an altar and named it EleloheIsrael.